 This post includes affiliate links.

+The Frosted Window Beanie is a free crochet pattern and made with worsted weighted yarn and provides lots of texture for the fall and winter weather.
 Even though it is still September, I already started making beanies, hats and Christmas decoration.
 I just love this fall and winter season so much, I need to start as early as possible.
 But because many crocheters like to be prepared and also start their creations early for craft fairs or to make presents you are just feeding my addiction to making more fall and winter patterns.

 The wonderful thing about beanies and hats is that they are so easily adjustable to any head size that it needs to be made for.
-You only need 2 measurements: head circumference and the head height (between the eye brows and the top of the head).
+You only need 2 measurements: head circumference and the head height (between the eyebrows and the top of the head).

 In order to figure out how much to increase the circle that the beanie starts out with you will always follow this formula: